-Individual fee for camp is $60. and a family fee is $90.
+Campers can pay an Individual rate or a Family rate.
 Many AIDS Service Organizations (ASO) will assist with funding for camp fees.
 If you do not have an ASO or your ASO can not assist, and you are unable to pay the camp fee, please contact our Camp Registrar.

 How do I get to camp?